wellcontent/wellcontent.github.io/_posts/2022-07-30-best-free-writing-apps-for-content-workflow.md

 ---
 layout: post
-title: "The Best Free Writing Apps For Your Content Workflow"
+title: "Best Free Writing Apps For Your Content Workflow"
 subtitle: "Need to get your thoughts on paper or get writing done?
 Look no further!
 Here's a list with the best distraction-free writing apps to optimize your content workflow - not to mention they're completely free."
 description: Need to get your thoughts on paper or get writing done?
 Look no further!
 Here's a list with the best distraction-free writing apps to optimize your content workflow - not to mention they're completely free.
 background: "/img/posts/04_750x500.webp"
-categories: [blogging, featured]
+categories: [blogging]
 keywords:
   [
     best free writing apps,